 Observe within the most downloaded VJ loops the most frequent themes, compositional elements, and types of animations.
 Try to find the pattern and become aware of it.
 Also, offering free content can help you identify other aspects that make your visuals different.
 For example, you can create two versions of the same VJ loop using different color palettes and monitor the performance of each one to see which palettes work best.

 Another way to gain insight into what might work well is through Adobe's Get Inspired section, where you will find different trends to complement what you already know about your creative formula.

 The Power of Books

 Pinterest is a good tool, especially if you like to create mood boards.
 However, never forget that books still exist.
-Plus, with platforms like Kindle, you have access to books from different regions at low prices.
-The advantage of books over any other web resource is that they generally pass an editorial process, so they offer structured knowledge of superior quality.
+Plus, with platforms like Kindle, you can read books from different regions at low prices.
+The advantage of books over any other web resource is that they generally pass an editorial process, resulting in a structured knowledge of superior quality.
 The downside?
 You have to pay for this knowledge.
 Nevertheless, consider that you need unique sources to create outstanding VJ loops.

 For example, you can get inspiration and valuable visual references from art books, "The Art of" books, or magazines.
 If you don't know where to start, you may try exploring the art books published by Dover Publications; they hide some real gems.
 The most recent publications are available in electronic format; the oldest ones are not and are also difficult to find physically.
 Still, try your hand at the Internet Archive, as some of its old books are digitized and available for loan.

-Also, there are hundreds of art and design magazines ready to fuel your creativity.
+Also, hundreds of art and design magazines are available to fuel your creativity.
 If you have the chance, I suggest you check out the old issues of Belio Magazine; they are great.